 Musician: Georgine Bellamy

-Sunday Bible Study: Bible Study meets at 10:45 a.m. following morning worship in the front most classroom near the church office.
+Sunday Bible Study: Bible Study will meet at 11:00 a.m. following morning worship in the front most classroom near the church office.
 During the class, we invite questions, comments, and connections, as we expand upon the readings from the worship service.
-We will have Bible Study September 18 and will not meet September 25.

 Larger Bulletins & Kids Bags: The ushers will have large print bulletins available.
 St. Paul has kids’ bags to engage your child during church.
 They are hanging on hooks by the entry doors or see the ushers.